Thailand for Vacation

 Whenever I go somewhere, I map it.
 Many years ago I worked part time at the campus dining hall.
 My boss Mark said, "You don't know what the customers want to eat.
 So you make some dishes that you enjoy eating, give them the choice between a few, and they'll probably be happy enough."
 He was onto something there.
 There are countless businesses to map, and nobody is paying us to do it.
 Which ones should we handle first?
 I can't say where others want to go, but I know where I want to go.
 So if I have reservations at a hotel or a restaurant, or if I'm taking my motorcycle into the motorcycle shop, I map that place.
 Maybe I'll go there again, or maybe not, but if anyone else is in the same situation as me, they'll be able to find their destination without much fuss.

 It's ten o'clock at night.
 My plane leaves at eleven thirty.
 It is always tempting to down a couple of beers before getting on an airplane.
 Makes it easy to sleep.
 Thai beer didn't impress me much.
 Apparently the locals sometimes drink whiskey.
-It's tempting to take a few shots at the airport bar, except there is no airport bar.
+Anyway, there is no airport bar.
 The Chiang Mai International airport has five coffee shops (the biggest of which, the sign says is Black Canyon Coffee), three junk shops, and one luggage storage establishment.
 Having a double espresso at eleven at night is a bold maneuver, and back in college I often consumed caffeine in such quantities.
 Red Bull was my drink of choice back then, except when I was broke, and then it was Mountain Dew.
 But Mountain Dew got old, and when I had even less money, only coffee was affordable.
 Not espresso, but rather the cheap gas station brew where you fill up your mug for twenty-five cents.
 Some of that gas station brew is atrocious, but that's why they give you powdered cream and sugar.
 But that was back in college.
 These days I'm older and pull fewer all-nighters.

 College students stay up all night studying because they want to do well, but do the economics majors ever realize that this directly contradicts the mythical man hour that they studied the other term?
 There was a period in history where management types talked about the "man hour", which was supposed to be the amount of work a white-collar worker could ordinarily finish in an hour.
 There was much to do with deciding how big a new task was, how many hours of work it ought to take, and from that determining how many people should be on the project team.
 Other people later came along and pointed out that this was bullshit, and you couldn't really say how much work got done in one hour.
 The management folk have probably never forgiven reality for dealing them this rotten deck of cards, but reality doesn't care much about people's opinions.
 For college students and business folk, productivity varies based on many factors, and lack of sleep is one of them.
 How much better would my grades have been if, instead of staying up all night in college, I'd gone to bed on time, gotten up in the morning, and finished my homework then?
 We'll never know, because I didn't ever try it and don't feel like experimenting now.
 Sleep is important, and with any luck I'll get some on the airplane tonight.